Authy Alternative 2026: Migrate in 5 Minutes

-What happened to Authy
+What happened to Authy?

 Authy discontinued its desktop app in January 2024, forcing all users to their mobile app.
-For users who relied on the desktop experience — especially developers managing dozens of tokens — this was a breaking change.
+For users who relied on the desktop experience, especially developers managing dozens of tokens, this was a breaking change.
 On top of that, Authy's parent company Twilio disclosed a data breach affecting Authy user phone numbers, further eroding trust.

-If you're looking for an Authy alternative, here's how FactorCat compares.
+If you are looking for an Authy alternative, here is how FactorCat compares, and how to migrate.

 FactorCat Authy